surgems/ec-events/content/collections/family-rides/miami-beach-party.md

             text: 'Beach Party'
           -
             type: text
             text: "\_is a\_Miami\_built by UK manufacturer\_Eagle (G.E.T.)
 Fabrications.\_The Miami is an absolute classic, you can't have a funfair without it.
-The passengers all sit in a row and when it is full the row of seats take off in a clockwise or anti-clockwise direction at increasing speed.
+Passengers all sit in a row and when full the row of seats take off in a clockwise or anti-clockwise direction at increasing speed.
+With a beach party backdrop, this ride is perfect for those summer funfairs in the sun!
 This is a popular ride for friends, family and all thrill-seekers alike."
       -
         type: paragraph
         content: